Exquisite Corpse Soundscape

 Get the 4'33 App on you phone:

 Cage was also a pioneer of the prepared piano (a piano with its sound altered by objects placed between or on its strings or hammers), for which he wrote numerous dance-related works and a few concert pieces.
 The best known of these is Sonatas and Interludes.

 In a 1957 lecture, Experimental Music, he described music as "a purposeless play" which is "an affirmation of life – not an attempt to bring order out of chaos nor to suggest improvements in creation, but simply a way of waking up to the very life we're living".

 Take inspiration from Water Walk for this assignment.
-Create a composition out of everyday sounds.
-We will use GarageBand for this assignment, and you will have access to musical instruments on this app... but remember your final project should be an art piece and should not sound like popular music for entertainment.
+Create a composition using only the sounds in our shared folder, and what you record with your mic.
+We will use Adobe Audition for this assignment, your final project should be an art piece, a soundscape, and audio experience and should not sound like popular music that you hear on the radio, at a bar or club, dance to or listen to for entertainment.
 It should be an auditory adventure, a story told through sound.